Internal Links

 like the idea of being branded 'normal'.
 The world is full of allegedly 'normal'

-people with huge debts and a divorce or three behind them, an infinity of step children from endless partners, lives full of chaos,
+people with huge debts and a bitter divorce or three behind them, an infinity of step children from endless partners, lives full of chaos,

-plus 3 children's 'Space' books) and have NEVER claimed benefits or have any criminal record.
+and have NEVER claimed benefits or have any criminal record.
 Plus I've always paid those infernal

 taxes!!!
 So, I've a right to a good rant.
 We are living in a world where bullshit and spin dominates, but people are

-Yet most of them live off my hard-earned tax payers money.
+Yet most of them live off my hard-earned tax payer's money.
 Most people really like my 'rant page' though and I have put

 a fraction of their comments (full names deleted) at the end of this page.